DanielFarahani/corelogic_pyclient/README.md

 I haven't seen any clients/ wrappers for Python, so this is a start.

 ## Usage

 Install requirements
 `pip3 install -r requirements.txt`

-Basic usage is can be accessed through Client.py where default parameters are given to for subquries.
-For detailed usage individual end points can be called directly.

 [] create an account on [coreLogic developer](https://developer.corelogic.asia/user)
 [] add an config.py file to app/